 Part 4: Letting go

 By that time, I was emotionally drained.
 I had a nervous breakdown and sought counseling advice.
 Meditation helped make things easier.

-I decided: To hell with course 1 (The one with the mean professor and poor grades) and focus on saving my grades in the other courses.
+I decided: To hell with course 1 (The one with the mean professor and poor grades) and focus on saving my classes in the other courses.

-The result: One F in course 1 which killed my GPA, but helped me make it through the semester mentally in one piece.
+The result: One F in course one which killed my GPA, but helped me make it through the semester mentally in one piece.

 I was working harder on my research and coming up with solutions to my research dilemma, though nothing worked.
 I still soldiered on, thinking good days will come.
 I just let go.

 To my relief, my professor extended my RA for another semester.